-A lot of people think that they prepare very hard before doing Camino de Santiago and I was no exception.
+A lot of people think that Camino de Santiago preparations should be very tough and intensive, and I was no exception.

-At that time when, back in 2009, before my first Camino I was running quite a lot and 20-30km distance was no problem for me, so I thought that I am quite ready to do this long walk through all northern Spain 🙂
+At that time when, back in 2009, before my first Camino I was running quite a lot, and 20-30km distance was no problem for me, so I thought that I am quite ready to do this long walk through all of northern Spain.

-We did few hikes with my friend in Lithuania, up to 30km, but that was it.
+We did a few hikes with my friend in Lithuania, up to 30km, but that was it.

 What should you do?